Oregon Trail Family by Morgan Weistling

 Good afternoon, readers!

 I’m excited to announce my western romance novel, Prairie Ghosts, debuts between January and February 2020.
-I’m looking forward to working with Satin Romance, an imprint of Melange Books, LLC
+I’m looking forward to working with Satin Romance, an imprint of Melange Books, LLC.

 I’ll be discussing a variety of topics concerning The Oregon Trail over the next several weeks.
 I’d like to begin by sharing the synopsis of “Prairie Ghosts” along with several related images and paintings.

 Prairie Ghosts, set within the California Gold Rush, chronicles the travels of this talented seamstress and natural healer.
 Cathy Brennan’s childhood friend and love interest, Shane Mackenzie, earns a place in her heart, wrangling both cattle and dangerous obstacles along the trail.
-She and her travelling companions, a lovable cast of gold prospectors, gamblers, wranglers and even a fast-talking Madame and her charming ladies of “ill-repute”, risk life and limb as they journey across the Great Frontier.
+She and her traveling companions, a lovable cast of gold prospectors, gamblers, wranglers and even a fast-talking Madame and her charming ladies of “ill-repute”, risk life and limb as they journey across the Great Frontier.
 Together, they challenge conventional beliefs.

 Settling in the growing town of Monterey, Cathy is haunted by threatening dreams and visions.
 She battles both real and imaginary forces, that eventually culminate in a surprising twist of fate.
 Will the green-eyed beauty find love and contentment in the arms of Shane Mackenzie, a handsome cowboy?
 Will she fall victim to dark forces bent on her destruction?